 Curb the Line is a research study being conducted by the San Francisco Department of Public Health.
-We are testing the effectiveness of a medication in individuals who use cocaine, including powder and/or crack.
+We are testing the effectiveness of a medication for individuals who use cocaine, including powder and/or crack.
 The goal of this study is to see if this medication helps to reduce cocaine use.

 We ultimately want to learn whether a medication called Lorcaserin can help people to reduce their cocaine use and negative consequences that come along with cocaine use such as high-risk behaviors.